Can I Cook It

 Finish and Store

-• Don't crank the heat to speed things up — high heat burns onions, not caramelises them.
+• Don't crank the heat — high heat burns, not caramelises.

-• Make a big batch and freeze in portions — they're perfect for quick weeknight dinners.
+• Make a big batch and freeze in portions.

-• Add caramelised onions to: French onion soup, burgers, pizzas, pasta, grilled cheese, quiche, or stir into mashed potatoes.
+• Add to burgers, pizzas, pasta, grilled cheese, quiche.